idda-dataset/home/_IDDAvsIDDA/changeTown.md

 ---
 {% include feature_row id="intro" type="center" %}

-## EXPERIMENT 1<br>Viewpoint Change
+## EXPERIMENT 2<br>From a city to a bucolic country
-It tests the generalization and adaptation performances of the semantic segmentation networks when moving from a lower to an higher perspective, with a different shape of the hood.
-The distance between the source and target scenario is low so, as a consequence, the task is easy.
+It tests the generalization and adaptation performances of the semantic segmentation networks when we change completely the environment, moving from a city to a countryside.
+The distance between the source and target scenario is high so, as a consequence, the task is difficult.
+The task is even more challenging due to the rain condition

 ### Source Scenario:
 - Environment: Town 01
-- Weather and illumination condition: Clear Sunset
+- Weather and illumination condition: Hard Rain Noon
 - Viewpoint: Audi TT
 - Source train set size: 10044
 {% include gallery id="layouts_gallery_source" caption="Click to see some sample taken from the source scenario." %}